narcisoriol-toorconnect/toor-dev-safe-edge-motor-controller/docs/SafeEdge_Motor_Controller.md

 ### 12.1 Device Functional Summary
 - Controls a single electric motor with integrated safety supervision.
-- Core controls: Start/Stop, Mode (Stop/Run), Speed Setpoint (0–100%).
+- Core controls: Start/Stop and selecting the desired profile
 - Deterministic behavior under all conditions; transitions to a defined safe state on faults.
 - Built‑in HMI shows state, faults, and running version.
 - Browser‑based simulation mirrors device behavior for demos and testing.